GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 # Terms of use

-Over and above the legal restrictions of the license, this dataset is for research purposes only.
+Over and above the legal restrictions of the license, this dataset is for research and educational purposes only.
 When using this dataset, namely when writing a research paper or article, the End User shall reference the following scientific paper:

 (IEEE citation format)
 ```